 Sanctuary Swala Camp is located in a copse of majestic acacia trees at the edge of the Gurusi wetlands in Tarangire National Park, famed for its stands of ancient baobab trees, large family herds of elephants, prolific bird life and dry season concentrations of wildlife.

-This picturesque safari hideaway is exclusive in the southwestern corner of Tarangire National Park, offering private gameviewing, wilderness luxury, and a glimpse of an Africa unaffected by tourism.
+This picturesque safari hideaway is exclusive in the southwestern corner of Tarangire National Park, offering private game viewing in an unspoilt wilderness location.
 Swala Camp has a low impact on its environment and every detail in the camp gives you comfort, privacy and a high standard of personal service.
 You are unlikely to come across many other tourists in this area of the park, giving an almost exclusive wildlife viewing experience.

 Swala is the only source of water for 20km, so attracts a huge amount of wildlife year-round, ensuring that the safari experience continues throughout the camp.
-Resident wildlife include impala, waterbuck, lion and elephant, and a leopard makes occasional guest appearances.
+Resident wildlife includes elephant, impala, waterbuck, giraffe, zebra, lion and wild dog.
+Tarangire has over 550 species of birds, too.

 The camp is a stunning example of eco- tourism with colours blending into the bush and the rooms built around trees.
 Twelve tents surround the main dining area, deck and library which are lifted on stilts around an enormous and ancient baobab tree.
 There is also a stunning infinity swimming pool overlooking the water hole.

-Each of the twelve luxurious canvas pavilions is shaded by tall acacia trees and all are within sight of the well-frequented water hole which regularly draws lions, leopards and resident bull elephants for which Sanctuary Swala is famed.
-The tents feature a spacious open plan arrangement with comfortable king or twin beds, chairs and sofas, as well as en suite bathroom with both indoor and outdoor shower.
-Each tent has its own personal attendant who will attend to guests every need.
-Superb food and wine is served here.
+Each of the 12 luxurious canvas pavilions is shaded by tall acacia trees and all are within sight of the well-frequented water hole which regularly draws lions, leopards and resident bull elephants for which Sanctuary Swala is famed.
+Interiors are spacious and cooled by ceiling fans.
+There are king or twin beds, chairs and a sofa, as well as an en suite bathroom with both indoor and outdoor shower.